 These symptoms are caused by the effect of vincristine on nerves.
 It’s called peripheral neuropathy.
 You may also find it hard to fasten buttons or do other fiddly tasks.

 Tell your doctor if you have these symptoms.
 They sometimes need to lower the dose of the drug.
 The symptoms usually improve slowly after treatment finishes, but in some people they may never go away.
 Talk to your doctor if you are worried about this.

 Build-up of fluid

 You may put on weight or your ankles and legs may swell because of fluid building up.
-This is caused by dexamethasone and is more common if you are taking it for a long time.
+This is caused by dexamethasone.
+It is more common if you are taking it for a long time.
 Tell your doctor or nurse if fluid builds up.
-If your ankles and legs swell it can help to put your legs up on a foot stool or cushion.
+If your ankles and legs swell, it can help to put your legs up on a foot stool or cushion.
 The swelling gets better after your treatment ends.